 The Saskatchewan Health Authority is phasing in health services, including an increase in certain surgeries and diagnostic imaging, immunizations, and mental health services.

 Visitors are still not allowed in any hospitals, clinics, or continuing care facilities operated by the Saskatchewan Health Region.
-Some exceptions may be made for compassionate reasons, such as family visiting a patient at end of life care, or family of patients prior to major surgery.
+Some exceptions may be made for compassionate reasons, such as family visiting a patient for end of life care, or family of patients prior to major surgery.
 All community gatherings at SHA-operated facilities are on hold, as are volunteer services from those over the age of 65.
 Increased restrictions are in place for facilities in Saskatoon and other north central areas.

 The Gift Shop and the Canteen Cart at the Dr. F.H.
 Wigmore Regional Hospital will be closed until further notice.